dennisfarmer/dennisfarmer.github.io/sales/_posts/2021-12-23-desktop-sale-info.md

 Notes:

 Will run out of VRAM on demanding AAA titles (specifically Call of Duty Warzone in my experience) but runs great on games that don't eat VRAM.
-Far Cry 4 runs at 60 FPS on Ultra Settings at 1080p.
+For instance, Far Cry 4 runs at 60 FPS on Ultra Settings at 1080p.
 Do your own research on whether this GPU can run the games you want to play.

 **Price: $169**